nagac121/algs-practice/leetcode75/1-array-string/1-merge-strings-alternately/1-merge-strings-alternately.md

 name: Merge Strings Alternately
 from: leetcode75
 difficulty: easy
-solution: JS version of Approach 1 (Python → JS conversion by GitHub Copilot)
+py solution: leetcode editorial js solution: Python → JS conversion by GitHub Copilot

 - Description:
 - You are given two strings word1 and word2.
 Merge the strings by adding letters in alternating order, starting with word1.
 If a string is longer than the other, append the additional letters onto the end of the merged string.